zigpy/zigpy-znp/README.md

 (venv) $ pip install git+https://github.com/zigpy/zigpy-znp/
 ```

-Launch Home Assistant the `--skip-pip` command line option to prevent zigpy-znp from being downgraded.
+Launch Home Assistant with the `--skip-pip` command line option to prevent zigpy-znp from being downgraded.
 Running with this option may prevent newly added integrations from installing required packages.

 ### Testing `dev` with Home Assistant OS